Small Language Models: Faster, Cheaper AI Explained

 Popular Examples of Small Language Models

-Small language models now span a wide range of parameter sizes and capabilities.
-These examples show how far SLMs have progressed and how they support real-world applications.
+Small language models now span a wide range of parameter sizes, capabilities, and use cases.
+From ultra-lightweight edge models to more capable multi-billion parameter systems, SLMs have evolved to support real-world production applications.

 Models Under 1 Billion Parameters

-Next, we will explore how you can fine-tune a small language model for your domain needs
+Next, we will explore how to fine-tune a small language model for your specific domain needs.

 Fine-Tuning Small Language Models

-- Fine-tune a model on support logs to build a troubleshooting assistant.
+- Train on support logs to build a troubleshooting assistant

-- Use medical datasets to develop a private, on-device clinical aid.
+- Use medical datasets to create private, on-device clinical tools

-- LoRA – Updates a small set of weights for fast, efficient adaptation.
+- LoRA (Low-Rank Adaptation) – Updates a small subset of model weights for efficient training

-- Unsloth Optimization – Speeds up training and reduces VRAM cost without harming accuracy.
+- Unsloth Optimization – Speeds up training and lowers VRAM requirements

 Example: LoRA Fine-Tuning with Unsloth